Should I Turn Off My Water Heater When I Go on Vacation?

 In July, freezing isn’t your concern.
 But the same shut-off-and-drain habits that protect against summer leaks are exactly what protect against burst pipes in an Oklahoma cold snap, so it’s a routine worth building now.
 For a broader checklist on protecting your home while you travel, the U.S. Department of Energy has solid, no-nonsense guidance on water heating at energy.gov.

-If you’d like a plumber to check your heater, main shutoff, and supply lines before your next trip, Triple Play Home Services offers free estimates with flat-rate pricing and answers the phone 24/7.
-As a veteran-owned company serving the metro since 2009, we’re glad to walk you through it at (405) 500-5333.
+If you’d like a plumber to check your water heater, main shutoff, and supply lines before your next trip, Triple Play Home Services offers free estimates with flat-rate pricing and answers the phone 24/7.
+As a veteran-owned company serving the metro since 1994, we’re glad to walk you through it at (405) 500-5333.

 A quick recap: for most summer trips, put a tank heater in vacation mode, leave a tankless alone, and above all, shut off the main water supply.
 That combination saves energy, avoids relight headaches, and protects your home from the one thing a running water heater can’t help you with.